-Traditional Cambodian dress is dazzling, and while reserved for special occasions, is the source of fascination for visitors.
-You will also see Cambodians dress up and have a photo shoot in these shiny, beaded, intricate and colourful garments.
+Traditional Cambodian dress is dazzling, and while reserved for special occasions, is the source of admiration from visitors.
+You will also see Cambodians dress up and have a photoshoot in these shimmery, beaded, intricate and colourful garments.
 The wonderful thing is, you can too.
+While I had initial apprehension of cultural appropriation, my Khmer friends encouraged it, as they do if you attend a celebration with them.

 What are Traditional Cambodian Photoshoots For?